Alerts and Updates

 Kalispell, MT 59901

 The Flathead City-County Health Department provides immunizations for all ages.
-Immunizations are currently available by appointment only on the following days:
+Appointments are available on the following days with same day appointments offered.
+Walk-in clinic services are available on Wednesdays.

 *Please note that appointments for TB Tests will only be available on Mondays, Wednesdays, and Fridays.